Trump ready for 1st rally since contracting coronavirus

 He told the crowd the virus is “disappearing,” even as cases have been on the rise.

-Associated Press writer Curt Anderson contributed to this report from St. Petersburg, Fla.
+Associated Press writers Jonathan Lemire in New York and Curt Anderson in St. Petersburg, Fla., contributed to this report.